SA

 What does the architecture of a production-grade talent intelligence platform actually look like?
-This post breaks it down layer by layer — from the user-facing channels all the way to containerized cloud infrastructure — covering the key design decisions that make such a system scalable, maintainable, and extensible.
+This post breaks it down layer by layer — from the user-facing channels all the way to containerized cloud infrastructure.

 01 — Application Architecture Overview